LukeGrahamLandry/franca/examples/os/README.md

 ---

-- finish virtio queues
+- non-blocking virtio queues
-- virtio interrupts so i can get input again
-- put kprint in a vtable so it can use virtio console once thats set up
-- allow choosing console device. so support both pl011 and virtio.
+- virtio-console input handle more than one byte so paste works
 - keep track of how mmio space is allocated to bars so once i have multiple they don't overlap
 - move device drivers to user space.
 - call virtualization.framework from my language and bundle the whole thing into one exe
 - support entitlements in my codesign
 - make volatile pointers less painful in my language
+- accel-hvf and vzf use 100% cpu when spinning in wfi
+- vzf: sometimes you don't get the `>>>` prompt until you hit a key